 Research has played an important role in protecting the last little penguin population on Phillip Island.

-Little penguin research on Phillip Island has been ongoing for over 40 years – one of the longest continuous seabird studies in the world.
-Our penguin research projects include studies on land and at sea.
+Little penguin research on Phillip Island has been ongoing for over 45 years – one of the longest continuous seabird studies in the world.
+As penguins spend 80% of time at sea but have to return to land to breed, our penguin research projects include studies on land and at sea.

 Research at sea

 A challenge for little penguin conservation and management is to understand where penguins spend most of their time – the sea – and potential threats in the ocean environment.

 During penguin breeding season, Phillip Island Nature Parks’ researchers track little penguins to find out where they were going fishing.
 The satellite tracking showed that most of Phillip Island’s little penguins fed within 50 kilometres of the Phillip Island colony.
 Some penguins over winter have been tracked heading west towards Portland in Victoria or into Port Phillip Bay near Melbourne city.

 ARC* project on finding the feeding hotspots of Little penguins

 Penguins are top predators that are sensitive to ecosystem variations that could result from environmental changes.
 This research aims to provide fine-scale data to monitor marine prey abundance in relation to environmental changes, and is an important step to monitor the future of Little Penguins in the rapidly changing marine system of south-eastern Australia.

 The innovation in this project lies in the synergy of combined latest techniques summarised in this figure.
 We are examining simultaneously where penguins go, how much food they eat and what prey they eat, and then determine their foraging hot spots, a tool to improve penguin conservation at sea.